DavittBarry/PlantPlanner/README.md

 ### .env files

-Create .env files and configurate the link for you databases
+Create .env files and configurate the link for your databases

 `src/config/config.env`